LinkClinton/Code-Red/Document/CoreInterface.md

 # Core Interface

-- All Interface is `Noncopyable`.
+- All Interfaces are `Noncopyable`.
 The copy constructer is disabled.
 - We need to indicate which API version we want to create for all interfaces.
 - We also can use device or factory to avoid the explicit API verison.